adradr/gensim/README.md

 - Action neurons are acting upont `=tanh(sum(input)) = -1..1`
 - Connections has a weight between `-5..5`

-Each sensory neuron outputs a float number (-1,+1)

 ### Type of neurons
 - sensory of internal or enviromental state
 - internal neuron